the-plaid-agency/plaid-terminus-scripts/README.md

 The first URL will be replaced.
 In the example above, it is: `://dev-site-name.pantheonsite.io/`.

-The second URL will replace each one found. in the example above, it is: `://www.damar.org/`.
+The second URL will replace each one found.
+In the example above, it is: `://www.damar.org/`.

 When you are ready to run the command for real, remove `--dry-run` from the end of the command, and run it again.